google-research/bert/README.md

 sentence per line.
 (It is important that these be actual sentences for the "next sentence prediction" task).
 Documents are delimited by empty lines.
 The output is a set of `tf.train.Example`s serialized into `TFRecord` file format.

+You can perform sentence segmentation with an off-the-shelf NLP toolkit such as [spaCy](https://spacy.io/).
+The `create_pretraining_data.py` script will concatenate segments until they reach the maximum sequence length to minimize computational waste from padding (see the script for more details).
+However, you may want to intentionally add a slight amount of noise to your input data (e.g., randomly truncate 2% of input segments) to make it more robust to non-sentential input during fine-tuning.

 This script stores all of the examples for the entire input file in memory, so for large data files you should shard the input file and call the script